 What Are the Litecoin Price Predictions for 2018?

-As things stand, Litecoin has the 6th highest market capitalization, approximately 12 billion dollars, in the cryptocurrency world, trailing after Bitcoin, about 217 billion dollars as of this writing, Ripple, around $86 billion, Ethereum, around 69 billion dollars, Bitcoin Cash, around 40 billion and Cardano around 18 billion.
+As things stand, Litecoin has the 5th highest market capitalization, approximately 10 billion dollars, in the cryptocurrency world, trailing after Bitcoin, about $162 billion dollars as of this writing, Ethereum, around $71 billion, Ripple, around $32 billion dollars, Bitcoin Cash, around $19 billion.
 Nevertheless, performance-wise, Litecoin has outperformed both Bitcoin and Ethereum over the past year, with appreciation values reaching 2000 %.
 Hence, attempting to make Litecoin price predictions for 2018 may be well worth our effort, regardless of the fact that all cryptocurrencies are very volatile at the moment, given their nascent state.
-Speaking about volatility RIPPLE is rending right now, you can read our article on Ripple price predictions for 2018 to understand how this works.
+Speaking about volatility, you can read our article on Ripple price predictions for 2018 to understand how this works.

 1. The Rate of Adoption Should Increase

 Be it the abundant supply or the speedy transactions, the amount of people using Litecoin should increase in a somewhat exponential fashion.
 On the one hand, Litecoin, along with other cryptocurrencies, is tethered to Bitcoin, in the sense that the increase in usage of Bitcoin spells a higher rate of adoption for the rest of the cryptocurrencies.
 Evidence for this phenomenon can be witnessed by comparing the price charts of both currencies, at which point the correlation becomes unmistakable.